shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_model.rst

 Convenience wrapper around the Shotgun model for quick and easy access.
 Use this when you want to prototype data modeling or if your are looking for a simple flat data set reflecting a shotgun query.
-All you need to do is to instantiate the class (typically once, in your constructor) and then call `load_data` to specify which shotgun query to load up in the model.
-Subsequently call `load_data` whenever you wish to change the Shotgun query associated with the model.
+All you need to do is to instantiate the class (typically once, in your constructor) and then call :meth:`SimpleShotgunModel.load_data()` to specify which shotgun query to load up in the model.
+Subsequently call :meth:`~SimpleShotgunModel.load_data()` whenever you wish to change the Shotgun query associated with the model.

-This class derives from ShotgunModel so all the customization methods available in the normal ShotgunModel can also be subclassed from this class.
+This class derives from :class:`ShotgunModel` so all the customization methods available in the normal ShotgunModel can also be subclassed from this class.

-.. currentmodule:: shotgun_model

 .. autoclass:: SimpleShotgunModel
+    :show-inheritance:
     :members: